Skip to main content

 SCD type 2 is supported for the users and pseudonymous_users tables using last_updated_date as the cursor column.
 It's not supported for event-level tables, which are append-only.

 By default, history tracking is off (SCD type 1).
-You can use the following example YAML file to change this setting in a bundle:
+The following YAML configuration shows how to change this setting in a bundle:

 YAML